-Authentic travel experiences: that’s what we all seem to be after when we go abroad.
+Authentic travel experiences: these are what we all seem to be after when we go abroad.
 When exploring new locales and relaying our experiences to others upon our return, there’s often nothing more self-satisfying to talk about how authentic a particular experience was.
 I have written previously about how this concept of authenticity can feed into the status game that travelling sometimes engenders.
 But there is an uglier quality to our striving for authentic travel experiences, beyond the fact that such a search can be ego-driven.

 On occasion, I have caught myself in a new country and felt a slight tinge of disappointment because I have, for one reason or another, deemed a place or an experience as inauthentic.
 Yet involved in such a judgement – and in many travellers’ judgements of this sort – there can be undertones of wanting new places to be a sort of human zoo.
 Our search for authentic travel can sometimes reinforce a feeling of separateness, whereby local people – and their homes, customs, and culture – become things to be gawked at, as if on display for the tourist.
 This is connected to the concepts of the tourist gaze and the commodification of heritage.